lilianhabib/pe-projects/journal.md

 ## conclusion / major takeaways?
 * Major takeaway today is use only one CSS styles page for all web pages.
 Always remember quotations and commas, and symbols.

+##09.29.2022
+##Lesson 095: Loops and Iteration

+###Standup
+* What is one thing you learned over the yesterday?
+Yesterday I learned about arrays and objects and HSL.
+I checked my site's colour contrast.
+I didn't pass with the original colours, but passed the second time around with different colours.
+I also combined all css style pages into one for my entire site.
+Nothing looks broken so far!

+* What is something that was confusing?

+* Is there anything you are excited to learn?

+* Blockers: None!

+## Lesson Notes
+*

+## conclusion / major takeaways?
+*